A Truly Engaging & Adaptive Software Experience

 Explore Zone—Situate Learning in College & Career Contexts

 MATH 180 is organized into nine blocks of instruction.
 Students begin each block in the Explore Zone where students experience firsthand how the math in that block connects to careers, cultural events, and their lives.
+Watch this overview from Course II.

 Engage Students With High Interest Videos

 MATH 180 exposes students to a variety of potential visions of future success through Anchor Videos that present the upcoming content through engaging situations.
 In one block, students learn how the performances of the world's top athletes are often separated by only tenths or even hundredths of a second.
 In another, students see mathematical skills and practices in action as young entrepreneurs start businesses and save for college.
+Watch this Anchor Video from Course I.

 Interactive Simulations Develop Mathematical Practices